metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 ## Update Authorities

 Once a Candy Machine is created, you can update most of its settings later on, as long as you are the authority of the Candy Machine.
-In the next few sections we’ll see how to update these settings but first, let see how you can update the **Authority** and **Mint Authority** of a Candy Machine.
+In the next few sections we’ll see how to update these settings but first, let's see how you can update the **Authority** and **Mint Authority** of a Candy Machine.

 - To update the authority, you need to pass the current authority as a signer and the address of the new authority.
 - To update the mint authority, you need to pass both the current authority and the new mint authority as signers.
-This is because the mint authority is mostly used to associate a Candy Guard to a Candy Machine.
-Making the mint authority a signer prevents anyone to use someone else Candy Guard as this could create side-effects on the original Candy Machine.
+This is because the mint authority is mostly used to associate a Candy Guard with a Candy Machine.
+Making the mint authority a signer prevents anyone to use someone else Candy Guard as this could create side effects on the original Candy Machine.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>